Ageing-heart-transcriptome/Ageing-heart-transcriptome/README.md

 This identifies genes whose expression are well-explained by the age/sex interaction variables in the model.
 These are genes whose expression varies based on an interaction between sex and age - they are male-expressed at certain ages, and female-expressed at others.

-`DE_analysis_pairwise.R` conducts Wald tests for GLM contrast coefficients (see [DESeq2](https://pubmed.ncbi.nlm.nih.gov/25516281/)).
+`DE_analysis_pairwise.R` conducts Wald tests for the model's contrast coefficients (see [DESeq2](https://pubmed.ncbi.nlm.nih.gov/25516281/)).
 This measures pairwise differential expression, identifying genes whose expression varies significantly between two different age groups.

 For example, to run a Wald test on the contrast coefficient calculated between the 4 week and the 15 week coefficients, we use: